Vicchang/RayarkTutorial/PresentationWeek1.md

     }
 }
 ```
 #### The console will show "I am Monster.
 I go with Monster Walk." and "I am Dog.
 I go with Monster Walk.".
-To some people, there is nothing strange.
+To some people,
+#### there is nothing strange.
 A dog can walk like a monster is really cool.
-However, if your design is that a dog would never walk like a monster, there is something wrong on your design.
-The design breaks "Liskov Substituion Principle", which is "Subtypes must be substitutable for their base types".
-In this case, Dog should not accept MoveBase parameter type but more a precise parameter type, for example, DogMoveBase.
+However, if your design is that a dog would never
+#### walk like a monster, there is something wrong on your design.
+The design breaks "Liskov Substituion Principle", which is
+#### "Subtypes must be substitutable for their base types".
+In this case, Dog should not accept MoveBase parameter type but
+#### a more precise parameter type, for example, DogMoveBase.
 And Monster, vise versa.
 The contradiction would be solved.

 ### 4. Interface segregation principle
 ### *
 ### 5. Dependency inversion priciple